PX4/DriverFramework/README.md

 DevMgr::getHandle("/dev/gyro0", h);
 ```

+DevHandle objects are used to access the driver via a device path from anywhere
+in the code after the driver was started.
 DevHandle objects cannot be copied.

 ### Starting and Stopping the Driver

-By default, the driver is started the first time a handle is opened to the device,
+By default, the driver is initialized and started the first time a handle is
+opened to the device (if it is not running already).
+It keeps running when the
-and stopped when the last handle is released.
+last handle is released.

+The above use case utilizes handles to communicate with the driver, but there is
+also a second use case.
+The use of DevHandle is optional and the driver can be
-The driver can be explicitly started or stopped using start() or stop():
+explicitly started or stopped using start() or stop().
+In this case there is
+typically a project-specific wrapper class that inherits from the driver and
+directly handles the data (e.g. by publishing a message).

 ```
 myGyro.start();